 - Employees will never be poked with a sharp stick

-Employment is conditioned upon successful completion of a background check and upon having the appropriate legal right to work.
+Employment is conditioned upon successfully completing a background check and having the appropriate legal right to work.

 Diverse teams build better products.